Install on Solaris

 /opt/splunk, use the following command:

-Note: When you install Splunk with a tarball:
+Note: When you install Splunk Enterprise with a tar file:

 - Some non-GNU versions of